Two Influence Maximization Games on Graphs Made Temporal: Temporal diffusion games

-In the following, we construct a Nash equilibrium in each \ldDiff game on a monotonically growing temporal linear forest $\mathcal{F}$ using \nc vertices.
-Using \Cref{cycle_22_l6}, it can be easily proven that each strategy profile where both players play on different \nc vertices is a Nash equilibrium:
+In the following, we construct a Nash equilibrium using \nc vertices.
+With \Cref{cycle_22_l6}, it is easy to show that each strategy profile where both players play on different \nc vertices is a Nash equilibrium: